 In November 2018, Michigan became the country’s 10th state to legalize the recreational use of marijuana.
 However, the state’s recreational cannabis program remains under development, meaning commercial sales will not likely begin until early 2020.
 However, there are also a number of dispensaries that exist as medical marijuana has been legal in Michigan since 2008.
-Only adults over age 21 are legally allowed to purchase, possess, and consume cannabis.
+Only adults over age 21 are legally allowed to purchase, possess, opening a dispensary and consume cannabis.
 In addition, medical marijuana patients are allowed to cultivate up to 12 cannabis plants at home.

 Before the legalization of cannabis in Michigan, possession of any amount of the drug was a misdemeanor.
 In late 2008, the Michigan Compassionate Care Initiative was approved by state voters.
-This law allowed patients to possess up to 2.5 ounces of cannabis with a physician’s recommendation as treatment for certain qualifying medical conditions.
+This law allowed patients to possess up to 2.5 ounces of cannabis with a physician’s recommendation as a treatment for certain qualifying medical conditions.
 In November 2017, more than 365,000 signatures were submitted to push for the legalization of recreational cannabis.
 The proposal was approved, allowing persons over age 21 to possess up to 2.5 ounces of cannabis in public, up to 10 ounces at home, and the chance to cultivate up to 12 plants at home.

 With the legalization of recreational marijuana, more entrepreneurs are making the decision to open up dispensaries.
 Opening a dispensary in Michigan requires a number of steps that must be completed to open a safe and legal business.